brianzammit/temporal-phantom-worker/Readme.md

+# Why This Project?
+[Temporal](https://temporal.io/) is an incredibly powerful tool for orchestrating workflows across microservices, enabling seamless coordination and fault tolerance in distributed systems.
+However, this strength can also introduce challenges when testing workflows in isolation.

+Testing workflows locally or in non-production environments often requires access to all dependent microservices or workflows, which may not always be available.
+This can lead to delays, brittle tests, or even skipped tests for critical components.

+The Temporal Phantom Worker addresses this problem by allowing you to stub worker process with predefined workflow and activity responses or errors.
+This makes it possible to:

+* Test individual workflows or activities in isolation without needing the entire system available.
+* Simulate various success and failure scenarios for workflows and activities.
+* Enhance confidence in the correctness of your workflows while maintaining flexibility in your testing approach.

+Whether you’re running tests locally, in CI pipelines, or in staging environments, the Temporal Phantom Worker simplifies and accelerates your workflow development and testing.

 # Temporal Phantom Worker

 Temporal Phantom Worker is a Go-based project designed to facilitate testing Temporal workflows and activities in